 Science-based behavioral assessments used in the interview or application process aid in selecting qualified applicants for your healthcare organization.
-You want service-oriented, high-quality care for patients, and you want to develop a core staff who can deliver on this mission individually and as a team.
+You want to provide service-oriented, high-quality care, and you want to develop a core staff who can deliver on this mission individually and as a team.
 Not only does a behavioral assessment get the right people in the door, but the measure also helps you nurture new hires in ways productive for them, thereby increasing new-hire retention.

 Implementing behavioral assessments is simple with the right software, and they can even be integrated into online applications.
 Behavioral assessments allow healthcare talent acquisition professionals to compare individuals to healthcare job benchmarks and measure key behavioral competencies like work ethic, compassion, valuing diversity, energy, flexibility, adaptability, teamwork, multi-tasking, and openness to learning.

 The Value of Behavioral Assessments

 Behavioral competencies are just as important as clinical competencies for today’s healthcare organizations.
 Measuring behavioral competencies helps you hire people who are the right fit, while also identifying candidates who can be groomed for leadership opportunities in the future.

 Behavioral assessments are not only intended to help companies choose individual employees to suit a particular role — they can also predict how well employees will work together.
 “We use the assessment tool across the organization for every position,” says Ken Brown, Vice President and Chief Human Resources Officer for Pratt Regional Medical Center, which uses both HealthcareSource Staff AssessmentSM and HealthcareSource Leadership AssessmentSM.
 “Cultural fit is not regulated by job position or department.
 If it is important for one, it’s important for all.”

 Use Behavioral Assessments to Identify Strengths and Weaknesses